labex-labs/open-source-labs/git/30-seconds-of-git/challenge-fetch-changes/step1.md

 ## Example

-To demonstrate how to fetch the latest changes from a remote repository, we will use the `git-playground` repository hosted on GitHub.
+You will use the `git-playground` repository hosted on GitHub.

 1. Change your working directory to the `git-playground` directory.
 2. Fetch the latest changes from the remote repository.